semmel/StaticLand/doc/cancelable.md

 Being just referentially transparent functions, such opaque Promise behaviour is not possible with copies of Cancelable Computations.
 Everytime the same Cancelable get consumed the asynchronous computation is started anew, and the outcome and temporal behaviour will always be the same.

-Nevertheless, sharing/multicasting asynchronous computations being valuable, there are at least two ways making Cancelables shareable while maintaining the asynchronous character:
+Nevertheless — sharing/multicasting asynchronous computations being valuable — there are at least two ways making Cancelables shareable while maintaining the asynchronous character:

 - convert to Promise `new Promise(cancelableComputation)` but thereby loosing cancelability, or
 - caching/making them stateful with [`share`](cancelable-api.md#sharecancelable)

-`share` picks up many disadvantages of Promise but keeps the benefit of being able to get cancelled when all consumers decide to to so.
+`share` picks up many disadvantages of Promise but keeps the benefit of being able to get cancelled when all consumers decide to do so.

 ```javascript
 let ccs = share(later(10, "X"));